 People associate these cloud pouches with severe weather.
 And it’s true; they typically appear around, before or after a storm.

-Most clouds are formed by rising air.
-But mammatus clouds are interesting in part because they’re formed by sinking air.
-You sometimes hear people say that mammatus clouds continue extending downward and can even form tornados, but that’s not true.
+In fact, most clouds are formed by rising air.
+But mammatus clouds, however, are interesting in part because they’re formed by sinking air.

 They appear ominous.
-And they do signify storms.
-But, in a way that’s so common in nature, their dangerous aspect goes hand in hand with a magnificent beauty.
+And indeed, they do signify storms.
+But, in a way that’s so common in nature, their dangerous aspect goes hand-in-hand with a magnificent beauty.

 Like what you read?
 Subscribe and receive daily news delivered to your inbox.